-Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
-Know the structure and working patterns 1.1.
-Identify types of organisations operating in the business and administration sector of the business and administration 1.2.
-Identify key job roles in the business and administration sector sector 1.3.
-Outline the working patterns in the business and administration sector 2.
-Know about different types of career opportunities 2.1 Outline different types of career opportunities in the business and administration sector available in the business and administration sector 2.2 Identify the skills needed to work in the business and administration sector 3.
-Be able to develop and 3.1 Identify a skill to develop demonstrate an appropriate skill in the business 3.2 Follow instructions to demonstrate the skill appropriately and administration sector 3.3 Identify what went well and what could be improved
+Learning Outcomes The learner will: essment Criteria learner can: Know the structure and working patterns 1.1.
+Identify types of organisations operating in the business and administration sector. of the business and administration 1.2.
+Identify key job roles in the business and administration sector. sector.
+1.3.
+Outline the working patterns in the business and administration sector.
+2. Know about different types of career opportunities 2.1 Outline different types of career opportunities in the business and administration sector. available in the business and administration sector.
+2.2.
+Identify the skills needed to work in the business and administration sector.
+3. Be able to develop and 3.1 Identify a skill to develop. demonstrate an appropriate skill in the business 3.2 Follow instructions to demonstrate the skill appropriately. and administration sector.
+3.3 Identify what went well and what could be improved.